Blog Layout

 The Herb Garden is another garden from the master plan; here is how it is described:

 This is the first layout for the Herb Garden, started by the Herb Club: it remains in this same spot, present day, but is farther West from the location on the Master Plan.
 Notice the construction of the tool sheds in the background of this photo.
-In the photo with the volunteers, I know Sara is on the left and Kathy is on the right, because they still are volunteering, unfortunately, I don’t know the lady in the middle and the last photo in this group I think are members of the Herb Club.
+In the photo with the volunteers, I know Sara is on the left and Kathy is on the right because they still are volunteering, unfortunately, I don’t know the lady in the middle, and the last photo in this group I think is members of the Herb Club.

 • Slide title